SainsburyWellcomeCentre/NeuralPlayground/documents/style_guide.md

 >         - Description: True if dictionaries are the same, False if they are different.
 >     - Description: Determines whether two dictionaries are the same or equal.

+## Environment/Arena

+To add an environment we follow a similar convention to the Agent class.
+If the environment is based on a publication begin by creating a file with the naming convention of "author_date.py" where "author" is the name of the lead author and "date" is the year the work was published.
+Otherwise create a file with a descriptive name such as "connected_rooms.py".
+There are two possible classes which a new class could inherit to obtain the minimal set of attributes and methods necessary to function flexibly within the other pipelines implemented by NeuralPlayground.
+Firstly "agent_core.py" which provides the most basic interface necessary.
+Secondly, "simple2d.py" provides a richer interface which can be used to create 2-dimensional navigation based domains and inherits "agent_core.py".
+We will begin by describing "agent_core.py" and then move on to describe "simple2d.py".

+# agent_core.py
+The core attributes are as follows:

+> * `state` : *array*
+>     - Empty array for this abstract class.
+Designed to contain the present state of the environment.
+> * `history`: *list*
+>     - Contains the transition history of all states in the environment.
+Differs from the history of an agent which may not fully observe the full state.
+Here this is the history of the full state of the environment.
+> * `time_step_size`: *float*
+>     - The number of seconds by which the "in-world" time progresses when calling the `step()` method.
+> * `metadata`: *dict*
+>     - Contains extra metadata that might be available in other classes.
+> * `env_kwags`: *dict*
+>     - Arguments given to the init method.
+> * `global_steps` : *int*
+>     - Counts the number of calls to the `step()` method.
+Set to 0 when calling `reset()`.
+> * `global_time`: *float*
+>     - Total "in-world" time simulated through calls to the `step()` method since the last reset.
+Then `global_time = time_step_size * global_steps`.
+> * `observation_space`: *gym.spaces*
+>     - Specifies the range of observations which the environment can generate as in OpenAI Gym.
+> * `action_space`: *gym.spaces*
+>     - Specifies the range of valid actions which an agent can take in the environment as in OpenAI Gym.

+Additionally the class will also inherit the necessary methods that the rest of the library will use to interface with its objects.
+These are as follows:

+> * `__init__( )`
+>     - Accepts:
+>         - `model_name` : *str*
+>             - Default: "default_model"
+>         - `**mod_kwargs`: *dict*
+>             - Default: {}
+>     - Returns: None
+>     - Description: Function which initialises an object of the class.
+Naming the object is the only required input.
+All other inputs are passed as keyword 	arguments that are used to create metadata or custom attributes or provide further functionality to custom methods.
+>
+> * `reset()` <!-- in the code the act function populates obs_history but this doesn't reset it -->
+>     - Accepts: None
+>     - Returns: None
+>     - Description: Erases all memory from the model, re-initialises all relevant parameters and builds the original object from scratch.
+>
+> * `neural_response()`
+>     - Accepts: None
+>     - Returns: None
+>     - Description: Returns the neural representation of the model performing the given task.
+Output will be compared against real experimental data.